 Erica, the large and rapidly growing

 Erica’s growth plottings are on the right.
 To see the detail better, view or download Erica’s growth chart.
-Erica’s weight plotted at the 90th percentile at birth and by age 2 months had accelerated to well above the 97th percentile.
-In contrast to the growth chart, which shows her early weight to be going up and up, the z score plotting shows her weight to accelerate abruptly, then stabilize at about + 3.0 to 3.5 SD, or z score.
-At age 3 years her weight began a slow and steady decline to reach an eventual low of just over 1.5 SD.
+Erica’s weight plotted at the 90th percentile weight for age at birth and by age 2 months had accelerated to well above the 97th percentile.
+In contrast to the growth chart, which shows her early weight to be going up and up, the z score plotting shows her weight to accelerate abruptly beginning at birth, then stabilize at about + 3.0 to 3.5 SD, or z score, by age 2 months.
+At age 3 years Erica’s weight began a slow and steady decline to reach an eventual low of just over 1.5 SD at age 6.5 years.
 What story does Erica’s z score graph tell?
 Alarmed by her large size and hearty appetite, Erica’s parents began restricting her food intake at birth.
 This seemingly exacerbated her food demands, and her weight accelerated rapidly.
 At age 2 years, Erica’s parents read Child of Mine: Feeding with Love and Good Sense and instituted the division of responsibility in feeding.
-After a few weeks of getting organized with family meals and snacks followed by more weeks of Erica’s eating a great deal, Erica’s eating settled down, and her weight leveled off and even decreased.
+After a few weeks of getting organized with family meals and snacks followed by more weeks of Erica’s eating a great deal, Erica’s eating settled down, and her z score leveled off and even decreased.

 How to calculate z scores

-You may be so lucky as to have an electronic health program that calculates z scores for you.
+You may be so lucky as to have a program or electronic health record charting system that calculates weight for age z scores, or standard deviations, for you.
 For the rest of us, there is a simple web-based calculator that will allow you to convert using the child’s gender, age (in months or by birth date and evaluation date), and weight in Kg.
-(These calculations are made using an embedded statistics program and CDC parameters and data.)
-Plug the z score values into a spreadsheet to get a picture of the child’s z scores over time.
+These calculations are made using an embedded statistics program and CDC parameters and data.
+There will be slight differences in SDs among the systems but it doesn’t matter as long as all the figures for a given child come from a single method.
+Plug the z score or SD values into a spreadsheet to get a picture of the child’s z scores over time.
 If you have SAS statistics program software, after the usual steep learning curve, calculating z scores is easier.
-To use your SAS program to calculate z scores, download the growth chart data and SAS programming information from the CDC.
+To use your SAS program to calculate weight for age z scores, download the growth chart data and SAS programming information from the CDC.

 Be sure figures are accurate